Pfizer booster dose offers exceptionally high levels of protection against Covid

 Getty

-The move has proved controversial and decisive, will billions of people across the world yet to receive a first vaccine dose.
+The move has proved controversial and decisive, with billions of people across the world yet to receive a first vaccine dose.

 In the UK, the government has urged the public to come forward for a booster jab when invited to do so.